SurrealDB

 Starting a new connection

 Before you can start making queries, you need to start SurrealDB with the GraphQL module enabled.
-You can do this by setting the SURREAL_EXPERIMENTAL_GRAPHQL environment variable to true and starting a new instance of SurrealDB with the surreal start command.
+You can do this by starting a new instance of SurrealDB with the surreal start command.

-SURREAL_EXPERIMENTAL_GRAPHQL=true surreal start --log debug --user root --password root
+surreal start --log debug --user root --password secret

 POST /graphql